CASTING

 CASTING NOTES

 Tom has both a soft, senstive core, and also an aggressive side.
 His mental state can go from introspective and curious about art and life, to frustrated and angry with the way things are, to fully manic, verging on psychosis.
 I at least read him as manic/depressive or even bipolar, states that are triggered in his controntaiton with the media and success.
-Yet he also has a side that wants to move to a remote island.
+Yet he also has a side that wants to move to a remote island, a more introspective and searching side, even tender and playful with his daughter, but also much shame he holds at his absence.

 One conversation we need to have is on age.
-I would like Tom to fo from this early/mid thirties guy in the first interview where he is young and open, to this heavier set, frustrated man of his mid 40’s that we see in the final long ineterview.
+I would like Tom to go from this early/mid thirties guy in the first interview where he is young and open, to this worn down, frustrated man of his mid/late 40’s that we see in the final long ineterview.
 In the paparazzi videos, he runs this gamut of age ranges as well.
-I think for the right actor, we could bump all this later, say, starting at 40, then seeing him ten years later at 50, as though he had success, and a kid later in life.
+I think for the right actor, we could bump all this later, say, starting at 40, then seeing him ten years later at 50, as though he had success and a kid later in life.
 But what I need to understand is if we have to cast someone younger and age them up, or if it’s possible to cast someone older, and age them down (which feels more dificult to me).
+A conversation across many departments, but I’m curious your opionon.
+There can be a shift in weight in the body of a younger to older person, that may make it hard to age down, though most of the actors I’ve been thinking of are late 40’s/ 50ish.

 ANNE